 For Yep, education can be about many things: critique, inquiry, finding patterns and uncovering root causes.
 "But ultimately," she says, "education is about transforming the hope of creating an equitable society into a reality."

-Visit The Participant online at www.pitzer.edu/participant to see Professor Yep in action in a new video about her approach to education and social change ashel Lewis '19 is a trendsetter and a trailblazer.
-The first in his family to go to college or to apply for a passport, Lewis started a blog called COPE to document his journey at Pitzer College and his travels abroad.
-Through this online forum, Lewis shares both his fashion sense and his life philosophy.
+Visit The Participant online at www.pitzer.edu/participant to see Professor Yep in action in a new video about her approach to education and social change.